 - 1. The incident should be discussed informally between the grievant and the immediate supervisor (should the immediate supervisor be a party to this complaint, then the next line of supervision will be utilized). - a.
-After notifying the Elected Official or Department Head, the supervisor (or next line of supervision) will then conduct an investigation and contact Human Resources to assist in determining the validity of the charges. - b.
+All supervisors receiving complaints must immediately advise the Elected Official or Department Head.
+The Department Head or it's designee in coordination with Human Resources will then conduct an investigation and determining the validity of the complaint.
+In the case of a complaint under the authority of an Elected Official, the Elected Official will be the point of contact to coordinate the engagement of Human Resources. - b.
 Within five working days, the individual conducting the investigation will make a written response to the Elected Official or Department Head and the Human Resources Director.
 The Elected Official, Department Head or Human Resources Director will prepare a written response to the grievant. - 2.
 If still dissatisfied, the grievant has five working days from receipt of the response from his/her supervisor, to appeal the decision, in writing, to the Elected Official or Department Head.
 The appeal shall include the following: - The date, time, and place of the alleged act of discrimination/harassment; - The person or persons alleged to have discriminated/harassed the employee or applicant; - The basis of the discrimination/harassment: race, color, religion, national origin, sex, age, or handicap; and - All other circumstances surrounding the alleged act of discrimination/harassment, with documentation.